David Stein focuses his practice on consumer protection and financial fraud. He has...

 According to the EPA, the affected models include light-duty model year 2014, 2015, and 2016 Jeep Grand Cherokees and Dodge Ram 1500 trucks with 3.0 liter diesel engines.

 The EPA’s notices of violation could impact your car’s value, and your registration.
 Find out if you’re eligible for compensation.
-Call (866) 981-4800 or fill out the form to get a free consultation with our nationally recognized auto attorneys, free.
+Call or message us to get a free consultation with our nationally recognized auto attorneys, free.

 How Emissions-Cheating Software Works